LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       Compile time lookup of a :term:`predicate declaration` and :term:`predicate definition` when compiling a :term:`message` sending call (or a :term:`super call`).
-Dynamic binding is used whenever static binding is not possible (e.g. due to the predicate being dynamic or due to lack of enough information at compilation time).
+Dynamic binding is used whenever static binding is not possible (e.g., due to the predicate being dynamic or due to lack of enough information at compilation time).
 Also known as *early binding*.
 See also :term:`dynamic binding`.